jpruiz84/bpmp-virt/README.md

             ...

+    Also, you will need to add the alias for the uarta node.

+        aliases {
+          serial0 = &uarta;
+        };

 9. Before running the VM you will need to bind the UARTA to the vfio-platform driver:

         echo vfio-platform > /sys/bus/platform/devices/3100000.serial/driver_override